-Choosing to move payroll provider is always a big decision and is not one that any finance team, HR department or payroll manager takes lightly.
+Choosing to move payroll provider is always a big decision and not one that any finance team, HR department or payroll manager takes lightly.
 There is bound to be a certain amount of trepidation; after all, it can be a risk and is often a time-consuming process.

-As we approach the end and start of tax year deadline in early April, many businesses will see this as the ideal time to take the leap and start the tax year on a new payroll footing.
+As we approach the end and start of the tax year deadline in early April, many businesses will see this as the ideal time to take the leap and start the tax year on a new payroll footing.

 But before anything is decided, key stakeholders will be sitting down doing extensive market research and analysing the options available.